Our caring and compassionate

 Carolyn Kacocha, D.V.M.

 Dr. Carolyn Kacocha is from Purdue University in 2000.
 After graduation, she worked at a 24-hour emergency hospital in Louisville, KY.
 While working in Louisville, she volunteered for Alley Cat Advocates, the local Trap-Neuter-Return group and Woodstock Animal Foundation for 5 years before returning to Indianapolis area.
 She became the Medical Director of Indy Feral.
-She continues to work emergency at VCA Northwood Animal Hospital in Anderson.
 She enjoys spending time with her husband, Jeff, their dog Java and four cats.

-I have been in veterinary medicine for the past 25 years, 19 years of it working in a busy emergency practice and running the ICU department.
-I have been married to my best friend for 30 years.
-We have two children, Ashley, a stay at home mom to our two grandsons, and Nick, who is a professional pilot living in Wisconsin.
-I have one grand-dog that is a lab mix.
+I have been in veterinary medicine for the past 30 years, 20 years of it working in busy emergency practice and running the ICU department.
+I have been married to my best friend for 3 years.
+We have two children, Ashley, a stay at home mom to our two grandsons, and Nick, who is a professional pilot.
 We love to be outdoors, hiking, biking, camping, kayaking, fishing and sitting by a fire with our grandsons.
 Life is good.

 Megan finished at Penn Foster with her career diploma as a veterinarian assistant in 2012 and she’s been working in the veterinary health field for the past year and a half.
-She has three furry family members— a mixed breed dog named Buzz, a Bloodhound named Duke and her hamster Max.
+She has three furry family members— a mixed breed dog named Buzz, Colby a Beagle and Lyla a Chihuahua mix.
 She lives in Sheridan with son Cameron.

 Megan loves all animals but especially pigs, describing them as “super cute” with “mellow (for the most part)” personalities.
 Her affection for pigs grew throughout the decade she spent showing them in 4H, a tradition that carries on today with her son.